Frederick V of the Palatinate: Escape

 Anhalt could recommend only one option to Frederick: immediate flight.
 As such, on 9 November, Frederick fled to the Silesian capital of Breslau, along with his wife and child, some advisers, and not much more baggage than the Bohemian Crown Jewels.

 Maximilian took Prague shortly after Frederick's departure.
 From Silesia, Frederick wanted to plan revenge for the Battle of White Mountain, but the Silesian Estates refused to support this project, and he was forced to leave Silesia in early 1621.

 Contemporary pamphleteers – both Catholic and Protestant – were merciless in their portrayal of Frederick's flight from Prague.
 After Frederick's Garter was found in Prague, pamphleteers routinely portrayed him with his stockings falling down.

 On 21 January 1621, Ferdinand issued a decree against Frederick and Anhalt, accusing them of breach of peace, supporting rebels, and treason.
 Ferdinand decreed that Frederick's lands and titles within the Holy Roman Empire were now forfeited.
 On 6 February 1621, representatives of the Protestant Union met with Ferdinand at Heilbronn to protest, but they soon agreed to support the settlement in the Palatinate, and the Palatinate remained occupied by Spanish troops.
 At this point, the Protestant Union had essentially ceased to exist.

 The Twelve Years' Truce ended on 9 April 1621.
 On 14 April, Frederick joined his wife at The Hague.
 The Dutch Republic and Frederick signed a contract in which he accepted the support of the Netherlands for the reconquest of his dominions.

 In Bohemia, the crushing of the Bohemian Revolt had terrible consequences.
-Twenty-eight Bohemian nobles were killed in the Old Town Square executions on 21 June 1621.
+Twenty-seven Bohemian nobles were killed in the Old Town Square executions on 21 June 1621.
 Afterwards, the heads of twelve nobles, along with the hand of Joachim Andreas von Schlick, were nailed to the Old Town Tower of Charles Bridge, where they remained for ten years.
 The elective monarchy was now abolished; the role of the Estates greatly curtailed; and the Letter of Majesty was torn by Ferdinand himself.
 Only Lutheranism remained tolerated in Bohemia, and in the coming years, the rest of the population would be actively re-Catholicized.
 Bohemia would remain part of the Habsburg monarchy until 1918.